iliakan/javascript-book/en/01-basics/04-mastering-data-types/03-objects.md

 An object can be created literally, using `obj = { ... }` syntax.

-Another way of creating an object in javascript is to <em>construct</em> it by calling a function with `new` directive.
+Another way of creating an object in JavaScript is to <em>construct</em> it by calling a function with `new` directive.